Charlottetown: Climate

-The highest temperature ever recorded in Charlottetown was 36.7 C on 19 August 1935.
-The coldest temperature ever recorded was -32.8 C on 29 January 1877.
+The highest temperature ever recorded in Charlottetown was 36.7 C on August 19, 1935.
+The coldest temperature ever recorded was -32.8 C on January 29, 1877.

 Cityscape

 Downtown Charlottetown includes the city's historic five hundred lots, as surveyed by Captain Samuel Holland, as well as the waterfront facing the harbour and the Hillsborough River.
 Adjacent communities to the original downtown included Brighton, Spring Park, Sherwood and Parkdale.
 The areas to the west, north and east of downtown have been developed in recent decades with several residential and commercial/retail developments, although the outer regions of the city are still predominantly farmland, as is an area in the centre of the city where an Agriculture Canada experimental crop research station is located.
 The Agriculture Canada research station farm is the last remnant of the Queens Royalty common pasture lands and creates a large greenspace in the centre of the city, north of downtown.
 The development of the township of Queens Royalty, with its 12 acre estates surveyed during the 18th and 19th centuries along a north–south axis forced early road networks into a grid.

-The present-day Charlottetown landscape is dominated by urban development along the waterfront areas, suburban development to the west, north and east, as well as the airport to the north.
+21st-century Charlottetown landscape is dominated by urban development along the waterfront areas, suburban development to the west, north and east, as well as the airport to the north.
 Commercial development, aside from the central business district, is concentrated along several road corridors: